RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/5-Notifications/5-Notifications.md

 ## Header and body visible in the notification list

-The new notification interface will show both the header and the body (without truncating it) in the notification list itself.
-This brings ease of viewing the notification and reduces the time to assimilate the message.
+The notification interface shows both the header and the body (without truncation) in the notification list itself.
+This helps users stay ontop of messages and reminders without having to hunt them down, or navigate to them before reading their content.

-Earlier, only the header used to appear in the notification list and the user had to open the notification to read the body.

 ![Image showing comparison between old and new notifications interface with reference to header and body of notification](<Notification 5.png>)